Definition & Disambiguation

 The AISecOps Framework: Four Layers

-Addressing these threats requires controls at four distinct layers of an agentic AI system.
-No single layer is sufficient — the discipline requires all four operating together.
+Addressing these threats requires controls at four distinct transition boundaries of an agentic AI system.
+No single layer is sufficient — the discipline requires local enforcement, capability validation, runtime execution governance, and replayable audit operating together.

 L1

-Validate and sanitize all external data before it enters the model's context window.
-Treat retrieved documents, web content, and memory as untrusted input.
+Run lightweight local or edge checks before cloud model invocation.
+Validate and sanitize external data before it enters the model's context window.

 L2